All About Ocarinas

 Listen to Sound Samples & Read Reviews

-Ultimately, the only way to ensure you're buying an ocarina you want is to hear how it sounds.
+The best way to ensure you're buying an ocarina you want is to hear how it sounds.
 Either play it yourself before purchasing, or listen online to sound samples.

-When you listen online, keep in mind two things:
+When you listen online, follow these tips:

 • You may not sound as good as the skilled player you listen to